Automatic Testing With Reusable Adversarial Agents: Case Studies

-In this experiment, detailed in \figref{fig_case_2}, two vehicles are driving on a two-lane freeway.
-The ego vehicle is controlled together by a switching controller consisting of cruise and collision-avoidance controllers.
-The ego vehicle predicts future adversary positions based on the current state and switches between the controllers.
-The adversarial agent is on the left lane and has the goal of merging right to cause the ego vehicle to collide with it.
-To prevent cases where the adversary merges into the side of the ego vehicle, we add a rulebook constraint that the adversary should always be longitudinally in front of the ego car.
+\mypara{Lane Change Maneuvers} Here, 2 vehicles are driving on a two-lane highway; the ego controlled by a switching controller that alternates between cruising and avoiding a collision by applying a ``hard'' brake.
+The ego controller predicts future ado positions based on the current state using a look-ahead distance $\dlka = \distlat - \vlatado t_{\mathrm{lka}}$, where $\distlat$ is the lateral distance between the vehicles, $\vlatado$ is the ado's lateral velocity and $t_{\mathrm{lka}}$ is a fixed look-ahead time.
+Based on $\dlka$, it switches between two control policies: if $\dlka > \dsafe$, then it continues to cruise, but if $\dlka \le \dsafe$, it applies brakes.
+The ado is in the left lane and attempts to merge to the right in a way that causes the ego to collide with it.
+We add a constraint to ensure that the ado should always be longitudinally in front of the ego car when it tries to merge as specified in Eq.~\eqref{eq:lcadorule}; here $\distlong$ is the longitudinal distance between the cars.
+Without this constraint, the ado can always induce a sideways-crash.
+The ego spec is given in Eq.~\eqref{eq:lcegospec}.
+Here, $\disttwo = \sqrt{\distlong^2 + \distlat^2}$ is the Euclidean distance between the two cars.

-The look ahead distance is calculated by: {} where $d_{lat}$ is lateral distance between adversary and ego car, $v_{lat\_adversary}$ is the current lateral velocity of the adversary, $\tau$ is the look ahead time.

-From table \ref{tb:case2} we see the performance of the adversary is improving over time.
-The behavior of the adversary can potentially help improve not only ego's each single controller, but also ego's policy of switching between cruise and collision avoidance controller.